-4.9.2 A cyber security strategy for SBC was presented and approved by the Good Governance Group in October 2020 and the head of ICT and IT Security and Compliance provide updates and reports to the Good Governance Group at each meeting.

-4.9.3 During the reporting period there have been significant technology changes and uplifts which have enhanced the Council's security capabilities, for example:

-- Microsoft Enterprise Licensing uplifted to the most comprehensive E5 Security services and tools. - Laptop and Desktop modernisation and standardisation with enhanced security lockdown and controls. - Upgraded email and web content filtering and threat protection. - Enhanced encryption on devices and email. - Ransomware containment solution, currently in delivery and testing. - Enhancements to identity and access security and associated monitoring. - 4.9.4 The cyber security threat landscape is actively monitored, and emerging risk is identified and mitigated.
-To aid with this, intelligence is obtained from the National Cyber Security Centre (NCSC), Cyber Information Sharing Partnership (CISP) and Warning, Advice and Reporting Point (WARP) services. - 4.9.5 Through the Local Government Association (LGA), Essex Online Partnership (EOLP) and NCSC networks, the Council has had the opportunity to capitalise on grants, and funded initiatives as well as the full suite of NCSC services, for example: - LGA grant for Cyber Security training and certification - Metacompliance Phishing simulations and learning materials - Network Early Warning System vulnerability scans by NCSC clearly defined arrangements for the assessment and selection of records for disposal, and for documenting this work.
-All record keeping procedures must comply with the Council's Document Retention and Disposal Policy.
+- 4.9.1 The cyber security strategy for SBC continues to set the direction for continuous improvement and overall approach to cyber risk management.
+The head of ICT and IT Security and Compliance provide updates and reports to the Good Governance Group at each meeting.
+These have provided regular updates on the threat landscape, containing information relevant to the Council including that provided through National Authority, the NCSC.
+In particular relevant changes in threat in light of the ongoing Ukraine invasion by Russia. - 4.9.2 Since the last annual report there have been significant technology and process changes and uplifts which have enhanced the Council's security capabilities, for example: - Utilising the Microsoft Enterprise Licensing to enhance various controls and mitigate risks: - Migration of data to secure, monitored cloud facilities - o Enhancements to Web Content Protection and Filtering - Enhanced email protection for attachments and URLs in messages - Protection of applications and data accessed from personal devices in line with Bring Your Own Device Policy - Cloud Application Risk Assessment and Controls deployed - Updated Policies to support Hybrid and Remote Working as well as use of Mobile Phones and Personal Devices. - Completion of Ransomware containment solution. - Continuation of migration of applications and data to more secure, monitored cloud computing environments. - Enhanced use of data for reporting, and analysis of asset and vulnerability. - 4.9.3 The cyber security threat landscape is actively monitored, and emerging risk is identified and mitigated.
+To aid with this, intelligence is obtained from the National Cyber Security Centre (NCSC), Cyber Information Sharing Partnership (CISP) and Warning, Advice and Reporting Point (WARP) services. - 4.9.4 Through the Department for Levelling Up Housing & Communities(DLUHC), Local Government Association (LGA), Essex Digital Partnership (EDP) and NCSC networks, the Council has had the opportunity to capitalise on grants, and funded initiatives as well as the full suite of NCSC services, for example: - LGA grant for Cyber Security training and certification - Metacompliance Phishing simulations and learning materials - Network Early Warning System vulnerability scans by NCSC